dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 2 Different types of tests
 =====================
 There are different ways/types to test our application code.
-In Angular context, there are following types of test: `isolated and shallow unit testing, integration tests between components and UI/E2E tests, which can be functional and visual regression testing`.
+In Angular context, there are following types of test: `isolated and shallow unit testing (without any custom tags), integration tests between components and UI/E2E tests, which can be functional and visual regression testing`.
 In general, we have 3 types of tests as given below:
 1. Unit Test
 2. Integration Test
-3. End-to-end Test
+3. End-to-end Test (Functional Testing)

 Let's go through each testing type in detail and write the right tests for ensuring the application/testing work as expected.